Lightning-AI/torchmetrics/README.md

 ## Contribute!
 The lightning + torchmetric team is hard at work adding even more metrics.
-But we're looking for incredible contributors like you to submit new tasks!
+But we're looking for incredible contributors like you to submit new metrics and improve existing ones!

 Join our [Slack](https://join.slack.com/t/pytorch-lightning/shared_invite/zt-f6bl2l0l-JYMK3tbAgAmGRrlNr00f1A)
 to get help becoming a contributor!